Who We Are and What We Do

 We operate five educational garden sites through collaborative partnerships: Demonstration & Educational Gardens at Ellington Agricultural Center, Harding Garden at Belle Meade, Historic Nashville City Cemetery, the Kitchen Gardens at Andrew Jackson’s Hermitage and the Tennessee Agricultural Museum Heirloom Garden.
 We also have on-going community outreach programs throughout the year.

 We meet at 6:30pm on the second Thursday of every month.
+See Calendar for details.

 In the event of inclement weather, all MGofDC meetings and activities will be suspended when Metro Nashville Public Schools close.